 ‘What’s in Store?’ gives you the chance to get behind the scenes and explore a working museum collection.
 Learn the histories of soldiers and their families in Soldiers & Chiefs: The Irish at War at Home and Abroad since 1550.

-Other exhibitions include Irish Silver; The Way We Wore - 250 Years of Irish Clothing & Jewellery; Airgead—A Thousand Years of Irish Coins & Currency; and The Easter Rising.
+Other exhibitions include Irish Silver; The Way We Wore - 250 Years of Irish Clothing & Jewellery; Asgard and Proclaiming a Republic: The 1916 Rising.

 Open: Open year round.
 See website for opening times.